Mautam: 1881-1882 thingtam famine

 The Chittagong frontier under the Government of Bengal also supported famine relief operations.
 The Lushai-Kukis in the Chittagong Hill Tracts were also suffering from the local effects of mautam.
 With the support of F. Knox Wight, the Chief Commissioner of Shillong contacted the Lieutenant Governor of Bengal, Sir Bailey who agreed to help.
-All of the officers of the Government of Bengal were in agreement on the policy forward with an exception of John Edgar the chief secretary.
-The lieutenant governor of Bengal, Sir Bayley authorised officers for the creation of grain storages at Demagiri and other stations.
-The reasoning for the policy centred around an interest to maintain friendly relations with the Lushai frontier.
+All of the officers of the Government of Bengal were in agreement on the policy forward except for John Edgar the chief secretary.
+The lieutenant governor of Bengal, Sir Bayley, authorised officers for the creation of grain storage at Demagiri and other stations.
+The reasoning for the policy centred around an interest in maintaining friendly relations with the Lushai frontier.
 Furthermore, the aid policy would enable the British to bypass the upas of the chiefs and establish karbaris with the chiefs instead.
 Karbaris were established with the Howlong chiefs and supplied with an allowance.
-Further reports into the famine, led to the government constructing a map of the affected areas.
+Further reports into the famine led to the government constructing a map of the affected areas.
 The famine had affected nearly all of the hills and the encompassed Howlong, Sailo, Thangluaha and Reangs.
-On 5 March 1882, E. Lowie submitted a report detailing about 3000 houses requiring aid which would amount up to 14000 maunds total.
-Grain storages were established across sits such as Demagiri, Kassalong, and Fiskisiva.
+On 5 March 1882, E. Lowie submitted a report detailing about 3000 houses requiring aid, which would amount to 14000 maunds total.
+Grain storage sites were established across sites such as Demagiri, Kassalong, and Fiskisiva.